Netflix/dgs/docs/advanced/instrumentation.md

 Captures the elapsed time of each data fetcher invocation.
 This is useful if you want to find data fetchers that might be responsible for poor query performance.
+That said, there might be times where you want to remove a _data fetcher_ from being measured/included in this meter.
+You can do so by annotating the method with `@DgsEnableDataFetcherInstrumentation(false)`.

-!!! warning
+!!! info
     This metric is not available if:

     * The data is resolved via a Batch Loader.
+    * The method is annotated with `@DgsEnableDataFetcherInstrumentation(false)`.
     * The DataFetcher is [TrivialDataFetcher].
 A _trivial DataFetcher_ is one that simply maps data from an object to a field.
       This is defined directly in `graphql-java`.

 [TrivialDataFetcher]: https://github.com/graphql-java/graphql-java/blob/master/src/main/java/graphql/TrivialDataFetcher.java